IMBurbank/gatsd/README.md

 ### Windows Subsystem for Linux (WSL)

-GatsD on Windows has only been tested using Windows 10 with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL).
+Windows compatibility has only been tested using Windows 10 with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL).

 Since Windows programs can't safely change files within the local Linux filesystem, development should be done on one of your normal local drives (such as C: or D:).